GersonRocha9/teste-netshow.me/README.md

     <img src="./assets/screenshot-2.png" alt="Screenshot 2" width="300"/>
 </div>

-## Descrição do App
+## App Description

-Este aplicativo é uma solução que permite assistir vídeos em React Native com navegação entre telas, reprodução via HLS, API dinâmica com json-server, skeletons e animações para aprimorar a UX.
+This application is a solution for watching videos in React Native, featuring screen navigation, HLS playback, a dynamic API with json-server, skeletons, and animations to enhance the UX.

-## Tecnologias Usadas
+## Technologies Used

-O projeto foi desenvolvido utilizando as seguintes tecnologias e bibliotecas:
+The project was developed using the following technologies and libraries:

-- **React**: Biblioteca JavaScript para construir interfaces de usuário.
+- **React**: JavaScript library for building user interfaces.
-- **React Native**: Framework para construir aplicações móveis.
+- **React Native**: Framework for building mobile applications.
-- **Expo**: Ferramenta para desenvolvimento rápido de aplicativos React Native.
+- **Expo**: Tool for rapid React Native app development.
-- **React Navigation**: Biblioteca para navegação em aplicativos React Native.
+- **React Navigation**: Library for navigation in React Native apps.
-- **React Query**: Ferramenta para gerenciamento de estado e cache de dados assíncronos.
+- **React Query**: Tool for managing state and caching asynchronous data.
-- **Axios**: Cliente HTTP baseado em Promises para o navegador e Node.js.
+- **Axios**: Promise-based HTTP client for the browser and Node.js.
-- **JSON Server**: Para simular uma API REST.
+- **JSON Server**: To simulate a REST API.
-- **Outras Dependências**:
+- **Other Dependencies**:
   - `react-native-safe-area-context`
   - `react-native-screens`
   - `react-native-svg`